-Through a series of seminars and a carefully supervised research project in an area of personal interest, students explore how the social sciences share some intellectual heritage and how they can come together to address problems confronting the contemporary world.
-Track participants will examine the perspectives of psychology, sociology, political science, and anthropology on matters including the family, work life, the legal system, religion, hatred, race relations, ethnicity, child welfare, technology, aggression, poverty, international conflict, and other topics.
+Through a series of seminars and a carefully supervised research project in an area of personal interest, students explore the intellectual heritage of the social sciences share and how the social sciences can develop solutions to problems confronting the contemporary world.
+Track participants will examine the perspectives of psychology, sociology, political science, geography, criminal justice, and anthropology on matters including the family, work life, the legal system, religion, equity, race relations, ethnicity, gender, sexuality, ability, child welfare, technology, aggression, poverty, international conflict, and other topics.

-Open to students from any major, the track draws primarily from sociology, political science, communications, psychology, and anthropology majors.
-Students from business, communications, public health, nursing, and many other majors have also enrolled.
+Open to students from any major, the track draws primarily from sociology, political science, communications, psychology, criminal justice, and anthropology majors.
+Students from business, computer science, public health, nursing, and many other majors have also enrolled.
 We especially seek students who are eager to engage in vigorous, respectful, and open-minded debate about the many social problems confronting the contemporary world.